 Written by Our Editorial Team

 Feeling stressed?
 According to data from the American Psychological Association, Americans are feeling more stressed than ever.

-Stress can originate from a variety of sources.
-A difficult personal life, challenging job or tough financial situation can all cause and worsen stress, lead to symptoms ranging from insomnia and fatigue to headaches, aches, pains and a weakened immune system.
 Hopefully, you are doing all you can to overcome stress by engaging with essential wellness resources.
 Managing stress is different for everyone so be patient with yourself as you find what works for you.